WPBP/Page-Madness-Detector/readme.md

     echo 'Elementor';
 }

-// If any plugin or theme is active detected by the library
+// Boolean value if a plugin/theme of that list is detect
 $builder->has_entrophy();

+$builder->version('elementor');

 // Filters
 add_filter( 'page_madness_detector_add_plugin_detection', fuction( $plugins ) {